STEVE KARNOWSKI, Associated Press

 "This drought was a surprise for everybody," Volpe said.
 "The USDA was forecasting a record year for the corn crop until this drought materialized.
 Now we're not going to get that."

-Poultry prices will be the first to rise because chickens and turkeys need only a few months to grow to market size, Volpe said.
-Beef and pork take longer, and the agency actually revised its beef price projection for 2012 downward because producers are sending more cattle to the market as they reduce their herds in response to the drought, he said.
+Poultry prices will be the first to rise because of the drought because chickens and turkeys need only a few months to grow to market size, he said.
+Beef and pork take longer, and the agency actually revised its beef price projection for 2012 downward because producers are sending more cattle to the market at the moment as they reduce their herds in response to the drought, he said.

-Meat and poultry prices will be more affected than processed food prices because feed prices represent the biggest part of their cost of production.
-Processed food prices are less affected because corn and other ingredients typically make up just a fraction of their production costs compared with expenses such as transportation and marketing.
+Meat and poultry prices are the most affected because feed prices represent the biggest part of their cost of production.
+Processed food prices are less affected by changes in commodity prices because ingredients typically make up just a fraction of their production costs.